-TABLE D - 2019 HOUSING ELEMENT PROGRAM IMPLEMENTATION STATUS PURSUANT TO GOVERNMENT CODE SECTION 65583 strictly enforcing building code regulations The building inspec nuisances. on code enforceme City Council award ctors and code enforcement officers continually enforce abatement violations, and nuisances.
-A quarterly report ent activities is available and kept on file at the City.
-The rded funding for the Senior Home Assistance Repair ogram 1.1.2 for details.)
-Investigate the use of federal funds and local funds, including Community Development Block Grants (CDBG) and the Affordable Housing Fund, to provide technical and/or financial assistance, if necessary, to existing lower- and moderate-income, owner-occupants of residential properties through low-interest loans or emergency grants to rehabilitate and encourage the preservation of existing housing stock.
-Investigate the use of federal funds and Ongoing On April 29, 2015, the story development or profunding from City Composition of the City the City published Request For Proposal (RFP) No. 15-ty's Affordable Housing Fund toward affordable housing rogramming.
-Three projects received approval of the Council on November 24, 2015.
-The Seaview Lutheran Cove Veterans Housing were completed in 2018.
-The an update on the third project which is ongoing: Stance Repair Program - An agreement with Habitat for County (Habitat OC) granted up to \$600,000 for critical y-income seniors.
-In 2019, we worked on two projects tal of \$30,682.
-Projects included home weatherization, essibility modifications.
-The total we have used in the
+TABLE D - 2019 HOUSING ELEMENT PROGRAM IMPLEMENTATION STATUS PURSUANT TO GOVERNMENT CODE SECTION 65583

+PROGRAM STATUS 1.1.1 Improve housing quality and prevent deterioration of existing neighborhoods by strictly enforcing building code regulations and abating code violations and nuisances.
+Ongoing The building inspectors and code enforcement officers continually enforce code regulations, abatement violations, and nuisances.
+A quarterly report on code enforcement activities is available and kept on file at the City.
+The City Council awarded funding for the Senior Home Assistance Repair Program.
+(See Program 1.1.2 for details.)
+1.1.2 Investigate the use of federal funds and local funds, including Community Development Block Grants (CDBG) and the Affordable Housing Fund, to provide technical and/or financial assistance, if necessary, to existing lower- and moderate-income, owner-occupants of residential properties through low-interest loans or emergency grants to rehabilitate and encourage the preservation of existing On April 29, 2015, the City published Request For Proposal (RFP) No. 15-55 for use of the City's Affordable Housing Fund toward affordable housing development or programming.
+Three projects received approval of the funding from City Council on November 24, 2015.
+The Seaview Lutheran Project and The Cove Veterans Housing were completed in 2018.
+The housing stock.
+Humanity Orange County (Habitat OC) granted up to \$600,000 for critical home repair for low-income seniors.
+In 2019, we worked on two projects and expended a total of \$30,682.
+Projects included home weatherization, roof repair and accessibility modifications.
+The total we have used in the program to date is \$243,466 for a total of 11 projects.